Japanese conjugation: Conditional: Conjugation table

+As is the case of the conclusives and attributives of nidan verbs, shinu and deku, their provisionals have been used in modern literature for literary flair before the 21st century, although currently their modern ichidan and godan counterparts are preferred.

-The polite auxiliary -masu has two options, the provisional ‑masureba, and the morphologically hypothetical yet semantically provisional -maseba. -Masureba has been said to be uncommon, while ‑maseba has been said to be nonstandard.
+The polite auxiliary ‑masu has two options, ‑masureba and ‑maseba. ‑Masureba has been said to be uncommon, while ‑maseba has been said to be nonstandard.